dappnode/DAppNodeDocs/docs/user/getting-started/setup.md

 ## All Set!

 Congratulations!
-Your DAppNode is now configured and ready for use.
+Your Dappnode is now configured and ready for use.
 Dive into the world of decentralized applications and enjoy the self-hosted, decentralized internet experience.

-With these steps, your DAppNode should be up and running efficiently.
-Always refer to the official DAppNode documentation or community for any further queries or support.
+With these steps, your Dappnode should be up and running efficiently.
+Always refer to the official Dappnode documentation or community for any further queries or support.

-:::info Keep your DAppNode up to date
+:::info Keep your Dappnode up to date
-Remember to regularly check for updates and best practices to ensure your DAppNode stays secure and efficient.
+Remember to regularly check for updates and best practices to ensure your Dappnode stays secure and efficient.
 :::

 ![setup-5](/img/setup-5.png)